Friday, July 6, 2012

 July 3rd, 2012

-There is one thing I have learned throughout life is that no one just gives it to you.
-You have to search deep inside yourself and find your strength to pull your self up and out, leaving your glass encasement behind.
+I have learned throughout life that no one just gives it to you.
+You must search deep inside yourself and find the strength to pull yourself up and out, leaving your glass encasement behind.

-The world is promised to no one and yet we wait for someone to give it to us.
-Believe in yourself, that you can do it, and get the hell out from your confinement by yourself.
-Breathe new air and trust yourself to make the decisions that is best for you and your loved ones.
-And love those that otherwise do not love themselves, because your love may be all they need to break through and move beyond the misery that they find themselves in.
+The world is promised to no one, yet we wait for someone to give it to us.
+Believe in yourself, that you can do it, and get out of your confinement.
+Breathe new air and trust yourself to make the best decisions for you and your loved ones.
+And love those who otherwise do not love themselves because your love may be all they need to break through and move beyond the misery that they find themselves in.

-The strain of life places us on a string and pulls on us everyday.
-And everyday we pull back trying to save what remaining slack life is willing to surrender.
-It's a tug-a-war between being sane and insanity, but all you have to do is be positive with yourself that things are going to be okay.
-You have to realize that no matter what happens today, there is still life tomorrow and you must learn to put the past behind you.
-I dare you to stop tugging on that rope and just place one foot in front of the other and trust yourself to walk out letting go of the tie that binds you.
-The rope gives you a false sense of security that if you hold on tight you won’t go over the edge of unhappiness.
-If your already at the edge then it won’t matter how hard you hold on, your just going to get rope burn and fall over and not only be unhappy but now you have bloody hands.
+The strain of life places us on a string and pulls on us every day.
+And every day, we pull back, trying to save what remains slack life and is willing to surrender.
+It's a tug-a-war between being sane and insanity, but all you have to do is be optimistic that things will be okay.
+You must realize that no matter what happens today, there is still life tomorrow, and you must learn to put the past behind you.
+I dare you to stop tugging on that rope and just place one foot in front of the other and trust yourself to walk out, letting go of the tie that binds you.
+The rope gives you a false sense of security that if you hold on tight, you won't go over the edge of unhappiness.
+If you're already at the edge, then it won't matter how hard you hold on; you're just going to get rope burned and fall over and not only be unhappy, but now you have bloody hands.
 Trust yourself.
-I dare you to believe in your abilities that YOU can make everything okay, because no one cares more then you.
+I dare you to believe in your abilities that YOU can make everything okay because no one cares more than you.

-When you close your eyes at night and your mind is busy with all of life’s troubles preventing you from a good nights rest.
+When you close your eyes at night, your mind is busy with life's troubles, preventing you from getting a good night's rest.
 Do your best to be positive in your heart.
-Know that your going to be okay, just as long as you keep breathing.
-Provide the oxygen that will sustain your cells and push your blood .
-Get lost in your subconscious and live in the world that is between sleep and alertness.
+Know that you'll be okay as long as you keep breathing.
+Provide the oxygen that will sustain your cells and push your blood.
+Get lost in your subconscious and live between sleep and alertness.
 Allow the sensation of flying to set in and glide over the mountains and oceans.
 Launch yourself into the sky and fly among the birds.
-Spread your arms like wings and dive down towards the lakes, see the fish scatter like you’re a bird of prey, enjoy the moment, believe in your strength.
-Allow the wind to lift you up and guide you to the direction you want to go.
-Seek out your goals and your dreams as you fly over top of them, then fall a sleep.
+Spread your arms like wings and dive down towards the lakes, see the fish scatter like you're a bird of prey, enjoy the moment, and believe in your strength.
+Allow the wind to lift you up and guide you in the direction you want to go.
+Seek out your goals and dreams as you fly over them, then fall asleep.

 Today is a new day.
 There is life.
 I dare you to use your wings to guide you into the direction you thought you could only dream about.
 And if you can't fly today, then live to fly another day.
 I dare you to live your dreams.